odoo/documentation/content/applications/hr/time_off/allocations.rst

 - :guilabel:`Time Off Type`: Select the type of time off being requested for the allocation from the drop-down menu.
 After a selection is made, the title updates with the time off type.
 - :guilabel:`Validity Period`: By default, the current date populates this field, and it is **not** able to be modified.
-This field **only** appears when requesting an allocatoin from the :guilabel:`My Allocations` view (:menuselection:`Time Off --> My Time --> My Allocations`).
+This field **only** appears when requesting an allocation from the :guilabel:`My Allocations` view (:menuselection:`Time Off --> My Time --> My Allocations`).
 - :guilabel:`Allocation`: Enter the amount of time being requested in this field.
 The format is presented in either :guilabel:`Days` or :guilabel:`Hours`, depending on how the :guilabel:`Time